jtappen1/machine-learning-interview-practice/pytorch-practice/theory/model-theory.md

     - This solves the Dying ReLU problem.
 If a neurons' input is consistently negative, it will output a zero gradient due to Relu.
 This helps Neurons form becoming permantly inactive

-# Optimizers:
+## Optimizers:
 SGD:
 - Computes the gradient using only a single randomly chosen data point.
-The weights are then updated for every singel data point.
+The weights are then updated for every single data point.
 The Stoastic part comes from the randomness in which datapoint you pick.
 - Momentum is the main hyperparameter.
 - Overall: Good baseline, very sensitive to noise but due to that sensitivity, can get out of local minimas.

 Adam:
-- Combines Adagrad and RMSprop, incorporates momentum as well as a exponential decaing average of past squared gradients to scale the learning rate.
+- Combines Adagrad and RMSprop, incorporates momentum as well as an exponential decaying average of past squared gradients to scale the learning rate.
 - Has quick convergence, good for complex models.

+## Scoring
+Precision:
+- Precision measures the proportion of relevant retrieved instances compared to all of the elements that were retrieved.
+- $$Precision = \frac{TP}{TP + FP}$$
+- Essentially, how accurate were we when predicting a person was a person.
+How precise my predictions are.

+Recall:
+- Recall measures the amount of relevant retrieved instances compared to all relevant instances.
+- $$Recall = \frac{TP}{TP + FN}$$
+- Essentially, how accurate were we on all real occurances.
+Tells us how may of the True Positive cases the Model actually found.
+- Out of all the actual cats that exist, how many did I successfully remember and identify?

+F1 Score:
+- Essentially the Harmonic mean of precision and recall.
+High if both are high.
+- $$ F1 = 2 \cdot \frac{Precision * Recall}{Precision + Recall}$$